 We purchase a 5,000 Watt solar grid-tie PV system for Oklahoma City2.
-The system costs \$20,000 installed (34 panels).
+The system costs \$10,000 installed (34 panels).
 This system should generate, on average, about 33 kWh per day or about 12,200 kWh per year.
-At 9 cents per kWh this is \$1,100 worth of electricity at average utility prices.
-The system cost \$20,000 to purchase; therefore, the simple payback would be \$20,000 divided by \$1,100 per year which is a 18-year payback.
+At 11 cents per kWh this is \$1,342 worth of electricity at average utility prices.
+The system cost \$10,000 to purchase; therefore, the simple payback would be \$10,000 divided by \$1,342 per year which is a 7.5-year payback.
 With incentives and depreciation, the initial price might drop up to 50 percent.
-At half the original purchase price, the payback is about 9 years.
+At half the original purchase price, the payback is about four years.

 What if we want to compare the costs of installing a standalone system on a building several hundred feet from the nearest existing utility line or paying the utility to run a line to the building?
 The cost to run utility power lines to our facility might be \$20,000.
-In this case, the first cost comparison of our stand-alone system (\$20,000) is reduced by \$20,000.
+In this case, the first cost comparison of our stand-alone system (\$10,000) is reduced by \$20,000.
 Now the payback is immediate.
+This makes the big assumption that the building can use intermitant solar electricity with no battery backup.